libapps/libapps-mirror/nassh/doc/processes.md

 Once all the release files look OK, we wait for the internal builders to produce the signed CRX files which we upload again.
-Then we do a sanity check to make sure the release works in the dev channel.
+Then we do a smoke check to make sure the release works in the dev channel.

 If there's a problem, go through the steps above again (landing fixes and updating ChangeLogs) until the dev CRX is stable.